-Threshold(s) Potentially Significant Impact Project Impact Adequately Addressed in LRDP EIR Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Would the project substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
+Threshold(s) Potentially Significant Impact Project Impact Adequately Addressed in LRDP EIR Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Would the project substantially degrade visual character or quality of public view and its surroundings?
+(Public views are are experienced from publicly accessible point).
+If the project is in an urbanized a the project conflict with applicable zonin regulations governing scenic quality? s of the site those that e vantage rea, would